raganwald/raganwald.github.com/_posts/2015-12-31-this-is-not-an-essay-about-traits-in-javascript.md

 ### the heavyweight. and the light.

-When developing employing a new approach, like traits, there are two ways to do it.
+When employing a new approach, like traits, there are two ways to do it.
 The heavyweight way, and the lightweight way.

 The lightweight way, as shown here, attempts to be as "JavaScript-y" as possible.
 For example, using functions for protocols and composing them.
 With the lightweight way, everything is still just a function, or just an object, or just a class with just a prototype.
 Lightweight code interoperates 100% with code from other libraries.
 Lightweight approaches can be incrementally added to an existing code base, refactoring a bit here and a bit there.